Stephen L Johnson

 Copper is a powerful new ally in the fight to reduce the spread of infectious illness in hospitals, schools, daycare, at work, on airplanes, and even at home.

-Use all standard infection control practices, and add copper to protect yourself and those you love.
-Use CopperZap.
-If you don’t think it works, return it within 90 days for a full refund including shipping both ways.
+Use all standard hygiene and infection control practices, and add copper to protect yourself and those you love.

 Science confirms, copper zaps germs.
-The science behind CopperZap™ is strong.
-Follow the reference links below for details.
+The science behind CopperZap® is strong.

 Decades of scientific research have demonstrated over and over that copper kills germs on contact.[A22][W1] (A list of micro-organisms found to be killed, inactivated, or inhibited by copper appears in the Appendix at the bottom of this article.)